blablacar/blablatech/_posts/2016-05-30-one-model-to-rule-them-all.md

 }
 {% endhighlight %}

 Great!
 Now we can take into account platform specificities while having most of our code shared.
 Now, what if we want to reuse our login form model for a signup form?
 We had to rethink the Page Object pattern and come up with a new paradigm.
-Using a mix-in-like construction, we can inject new methods from the `SignUp` class into parent classes to create new classes which benefit from previously-implemented behaviors and locators. `SignUp` works as an interface with default methods:
+Using a mixin-like construction, we can inject new methods from the `SignUp` class into parent classes to create new classes which benefit from previously-implemented behaviors and locators. `SignUp` works as an interface with default methods:

 {% highlight javascript %}
 const SignUp = Page => class extends Page {